 Sometimes, that disconnection is not so good, especially when combined with irrational fear.
-And it seems that we Americans, more often than not, have developed a profound dread and ignorance of all six-legged critters with an exoskeleton.
-(And don’t even bring up arachnids – the horror!)
+Unfortunately, it seems that many people have developed a profound dread and ignorance of all six-legged critters with an exoskeleton.
+(And don’t even bring up eight-legged arachnids – the horror!)

 Go into any garden center and you’ll find a huge selection of insecticides with names that speak directly to our desire to engage in perpetual warfare with the hordes of strange and scary creatures who happen to live in our yards: Onslaught, Conquer, etc..

 It seems that people have come to hate insects so much that they’d rather pay to replace them with endocrine disrupting carcinogenic chemicals in their home landscapes where their children and pets play.

 This not only ignores the critical role that insects perform in maintaining life on earth as we know it, but it also ignores the reality that we’re all biological organisms, and can thus be harmed by the same poisons we use to kill the other living things we don’t like.
 (Infants and young children are especially susceptible to various pesticides during critical stages of development.)